digraphs/Digraphs/README.md

 ## Initial setup

-The following instructions assume you do not already have a gh-pages branch in your repository.
-If you do, you should delete it before following these instructions.
+The following instructions assume you do not already have a `gh-pages` branch in your repository.
+If you do have one, you should delete it before following these instructions.

 1. Go into your clone of your package repository.